jcchavezs/zipkin-instrumentation-symfony/README.md

 the request.
 For example by default the span name is being defined by the HTTP verb.
 This approach is a not so bad option seeking for low cardinality in span naming.
-A more useful approach is to use the route path: `/user/{user_id}` however including the `@router` in the middleware is expensive and reduces its performance thus the best is to precompile (aka cache warm up) a map of `name => path` in cache that can be used to resolve the path in runtime.
+A more useful approach is to use the route path: `/user/{user_id}` however including the `@router` in the kernel listener is expensive and reduces its performance thus the best is to precompile (aka cache warm up) a map of `name => path` in cache that can be used to resolve the path in runtime.